SyncfusionExamples/how-to-disable-some-items-winforms-combobox-dropdown/README.md

 # how-to-disable-some-items-winforms-combobox-dropdown
-This sample shows how to disable some items winforms combobox dropdown.
+This example demonstrates how to disable some items from a winforms combobox dropdown.